lucia-auth/lucia/documentation/content/oauth/providers/cognito.md

 ---
 title: "Cognito"
-description: "Learn about using the AWS Cognito provider in Lucia OAuth integration"
+description: "Learn about using the AWS Cognito provider"
 ---

 OAuth integration for AWS Cognito's hosted UI.
 Refer to the Cognito docs: